 Mobile HDR is one of the biggest tech advances for mobile devices.
 It's something that's been landing on flagship phones since 2017, with most manufacturers, including Apple, Samsung, HTC and Sony getting in on the act.

 It's following a trend that's been tearing through the TV industry over the past few years, but really hit home in the last couple of years.
 And, in the last 12 months, the move to get more content in HDR to your mobile devices has stepped up.
 It's still early days for this emerging technology, but it's also hugely interesting and worth paying some attention to.

 Here's everything you need to know about the latest step in mobile entertainment.

 What is HDR?

 HDR stands for high dynamic range and it's been a buzzword in TV for the past couple of years.
-If you bought a top tier 4K television in 2016, it's likely that it will also be HDR capable.
+If you've bought a top tier 4K television recently, it's almost certain that it will also be HDR capable.

 HDR means that the display is able to produce a wider range of colours, bringing greater authenticity, but in many cases it's about brightness and contrast.

-Mobile HDR aims to create the same stunning visuals: in reality, it's about making content look better, and specifically movies or games, with increased impact and expanded colours.
+Mobile HDR aims to create the same stunning visuals.
+In reality, it's about making content look better - specifically movies or games - with increased impact and expanded colours.